A Unique Approach to Correcting Profound Deficiencies

 Research participant metrics

-IT compensation data for our 2020 research findings were collected from 3,700 public and private sector organizations representing more than 40 private sector industries plus government and educational institutions.
-Data about 335,785 IT professionals are included in our continuously updated surveys.
+IT compensation data for our 2022 research findings were collected from 4,010 public and private sector organizations representing more than 40 private sector industries plus government and educational institutions in the U.S. and Canada.
+Data about 390,000 IT professionals are included in our continuously updated surveys.

 The size of the participating organizations, measured most appropriately for the type of business, by revenues, assets, total premiums and operating budgets, are as follows:

 - 18% of participating organizations have $5 billion+ in sales/$15+ billion in total assets

 - 28% of participating organizations earn more than $1 billion in annual revenues or more than $5 billion in total assets